Italian coronavirus deaths jump to 79, cases climb above 2,500

-The accumulative number of cases in the country, which has been hardest hit by the virus in Europe, totaled 2,502, up from 2,036 on Monday.
+The accumulative number of cases in the country, which has been hardest hit by the virus in Europe, totalled 2,502, up from 2,036 on Monday.

 The head of the agency said that of those originally infected, 160 people had fully recovered.